dbljump/api-docs-slate/source/includes/places/_create.md

 }
 ```

 Create a new place record.
 Use the `kind` attribute to set whether the place is a region (i.e. a group of countries), country, subdivision (i.e. a state or county), or locality (i.e. a town or city).
-Admin-level authorization required.
+Admin-level authorization required, or editor-level if `kind == 'locality'`.

 * User authentication: required
-* Authorization level: admin
+* Authorization level: admin for `region`, `country` or `subdivision`; editor for `locality` records.

 ### HTTP request